 We first learn of the Magi in relation to Herod the Great.
 The book of Matthew tells us that these distant travelers not only had a basic knowledge of the Scriptures, they had revealed to them a critical piece of prophecy no one else possessed.

-The birth of our Savior not only took Jerusalem, through the Magi, by complete surprise but also the religious leaders whose job it was to understand the word of God and teach it to the people!
+The birth of our Savior not only took Jerusalem by complete surprise but also the religious leaders whose job it was to understand the word of God and teach it to the people!

-Following a special "star" (almost certainly an angel) from their homeland, the Magi and their huge entourage arrive in Jerusalem and immediately seek Herod's assistance (Matthew 2:1 - 2).
+Following a special "star" (almost certainly an angel) from their homeland, the wise men and their huge entourage arrive in Jerusalem and immediately seek Herod's assistance (Matthew 2:1 - 2).

 Here is something that is often overlooked.
 The Magi are not your average travelers who, passing near Jerusalem, thought it would be nice to visit the city.
 They are so important that they request and receive an immediate audience with a man known for his brutality and ego!

-After Herod and the Magi exchange information, the travelers from the east leave for Bethlehem (Matthew 2:5 - 8).
+After Herod and his honored guests exchange information, the travelers from the east leave for Bethlehem (Matthew 2:5 - 8).
 They ultimately find where Jesus is located and present their gifts to the family (verse 11).
 Warned by an angel not to go back to Jerusalem, they bypass the city and take another route home (verse 12).

 Herod, upon discovering that the Magi will not return to him, believes his foreign guests are mocking him and flies into a rage (Matthew 2:16)!
 His next recorded act is the mass murder of innocent children.

-Why didn't Herod, who was known as a violent, impulsive, vengeful ruler obsessed with maintaining control, and who had Roman troops at his disposal, not pursue the Magi and punish them for their "disrespect" of his authority?
+Why didn't Herod, who was known as a violent, impulsive, vengeful ruler obsessed with maintaining control, and who had Roman troops at his disposal, not pursue these men and punish them for their "disrespect" of his authority?

 Herod had several reasons to fear the Magi and the repercussions of any action he might take against them.
 His visitors were high-level Parthian priests and very influential members of one of Parthia's two assemblies who elected the empire's monarchs.